-Insert the two poles into the sockets provided on the boarding platform.
-Then attach the sunshade to the main bimini by first snapping together the connectors (A) from the sunshade to the bimini, then engage the rings (B) from the sunshade to the poles.
+Attach the sunshades to the main bimini by first snapping together the connectors (A) from the sunshade to the bimini, then engage the rings (B) from the sunshade to the poles.

 To Remove

 Disengage the rings (B) from the poles first, then disconnect the connectors (A) from the main bimini.